Democratic National Convention: Awarding delegates to the candidates

-Based on the results of each of the primaries and caucuses, pledged delegates are awarded to the candidates under proportional representation, where candidates who get 15 percent or more of the popular vote in a state or one of its districts divide the respective delegates in proportion to the votes on the respective level (those who get under 15 percent of the votes in a state and all of its districts do not get any delegates).
-Statewide and district delegates are strictly separated, they are both proportionally allocated based on the popular vote in the state or the respective districts.
+Based on the results of each of the primaries and caucuses, pledged delegates are awarded to the candidates under proportional representation, where candidates who get 15 percent or more of the popular vote in a state or one of its districts divide the respective delegates proportionally to the votes on the respective level (those who get under 15 percent of the votes in a state and all of its districts do not get any delegates).
+Statewide and district delegates are strictly separate, they are both proportionally allocated based on the popular vote in the state or the respective districts.
 The statewide delegates are furthermore separated into two groups, at-large delegates and pledged PLEO delegates, which are both allocated proportionally based on the statewide vote but calculated separately.
-This amounts to in fact three different delegate groups, allocated proportionally but separately, leading to contortion and slightly unporportional results.
+This amounts to in fact three different delegate groups, allocated proportionally but separately, leading to contortion and slightly unproportional results.